At the end of the day, the mortgage needs to be paid.

 The only real missing variable is to have a sense of what fair market rents are in various neighbourhoods in Edmonton.
 But if you are out looking at what’s available in the market, you’ll quickly get perspective on this.
 Once you know average Basic Rents in a given neighbourhood, you can just look at a building, estimate the ft2 (or measure it on Google Maps), multiply by Basic Rent, and divided by the CAP Rate, and you’ll know what the building is worth.

 It’s worth practicing these formulas until you can easily recall them.
 It’s also worth thinking about what happens to Property Value if, for example, in a 2000 ft2 restaurant Basic Rent increases by $1 psf.
 Or conversely, how Property Value might be impacted by a chronic 2000 ft2 vacancy.
 These are good exercises to better understand the concepts.
-They may also inform your thinking about how your negotiations with landlords can take the form of a collaboration to enhance Property Value.
+They may also inform your thinking about how your negotiations with landholders can take the form of a collaboration to enhance Property Value.

 Hopefully this will be of value to you as a toolset to inform your thinking about renting, buying, or building the commercial space you need to advance your ventures.